dabihdevs/samurai-quest/README.md

 If the game window is full-screen, use the Windows button on your keyboard to exit from the program,then close it by right-clicking on it (on the Windows bottom bar) and hitting Close window.

+## Commands

+* The arrow buttons on your keyboard allow your player to move across the map
+* The 'q' key allows you to change weapon
+* The 'e' key allows you to change spell
+* The 'space' key allows you to attack with a weapon
+* The 'ctrl' key allows you to cast a spell
+* the 'm' key allows you to open and close the upgrade menu

+In the upgrade menu you can spend your gained experience points (XPs) to increase one or more of your statistics.
+Use left and right arrow keys to navigate the menu and 'space' key to increase the value of the selected statistic.

+You have 2 weapons, a Katana and a Spear.

+You have 2 spells, a flame shuriken and a healing spell.

 ## Example

 [Insert pictures and animations here...]